Royal Anglian Regiment

 The Royal Anglian Regiment is an infantry regiment of the British Army.
 It consists of two Regular battalions and one Reserve battalion.
 The modern regiment was formed in 1964, making it the oldest of the line regiments now operating in the British Army, and can trace its history back to 1685.
-The regiment was the first of the large infantry regiments and is one of the three regiments of the Queen's Division.
+The regiment was the first of the large infantry regiments and is one of the six regiments of the Queen's Division.

 History

 Formation

 The regiment was formed on 1 September 1964 as the first of the new large infantry regiments, through the amalgamation of the four regiments of the East Anglian Brigade: